pawl/WHMCS_LDAP/README.md

-changepassword.php: Search for a WHMCS user's account in LDAP (with a matching email address) and change that password when the password is changed in WHMCS.
+changepassword.php: Searches for a WHMCS user's account in LDAP (with a matching email address) and change that password when the password is changed in WHMCS.

 ldap.php: Creates users in LDAP when they are created in WHMCS.